apache/spark/docs/docker-stack/build.rst

 latest ``v2-*-test`` version and constraints are taken from the latest version of the ``constraints-2-*`` branch in GitHub (for example ``v2-1-test`` branch matches ``constraints-2-1``).
-Note that this command might fail occasionally as only the "released version" constraints when building a version and "master" constraints when building master are guaranteed to work.
+Note that this command might fail occasionally as only the "released version" constraints when building a version and "main" constraints when building main are guaranteed to work.

 .. exampleinclude:: docker-examples/customizing/github-v2-1-test.sh
     :language: bash